uhellstr/oracle.os_tools/README.md

 * cx_Oracle python module matching your current python environment in working condition
 * ansible with ssh authentications keys against Linux/Unix database nodes (No passwords logon against Oracle servers for ansible to work)
 * Supports Single instances, Rac One and RAC environment.
-* Use a central configuration file to define nodes,
+* Use a central configuration file to define nodes, scan listeners and clusters and stoplists for environemnts not to scan.

 Utilities included so far: